vaibankar/Linux-Notes/Editors/Readme.md

 ## Command Mode:- This is default mode.
 Press esc to exit from any mode and enter into command mode.
 1. Delete current line = dd
+2. Delete n no. of lines from current line = <n>dd
+3. Delete current word = dw
+4. Delete n no. of words from current word = <n>dw
+5. Copy current line = yy